Last updated: October 22, 2024

 column does not exceed the setup thresholds.

-In this example, we will set three maximum percentage thresholds levels for the check:
+In this example, we will set the maximum percentage threshold level for the check:

 - error: 25.0%